Shreyautmsitm/Age-Gender-Emotion-Dection-and-Dog-Breed-Classification/README.md

-# Age-Gender-Emotion-Dection-and-Dog-Breed-Classification
+# Age-Gender-Emotion-Detection-and-Dog-Breed-Classification
+Performed classification into dog or human categories from the dog dataset and human dataset

+Predicted dog breed when dog is identified and the resemblance of dog breed when human is identified

-Using dog set and human set predicting dog breed classification Also trying to detect emotion, gender and age of the human images Testing model with user supplied image
+Detected emotion, gender, and age for the human images

+Tested robustness of the model with user supplied images

-Also performed GAN on dog images to study the imapct and make the model more robust
+Applied GAN models on dog images to study the imapct and make the model more robust